What is a Cell? Definition, Types, Structure, Functions, and More

 There are three main types of prokaryotic cells: bacteria, cyanobacteria (formerly known as blue-green algae), and mycoplasma.
 Mycoplasma is also placed within a group called Pleuropneumonia-like organisms (PPLO).

-You might be wondering why mycoplasma my age classified as a PPLO.
+You may be wondering why mycoplasma, my age, is classified as a PPLO.

 You might be wondering why mycoplasma is classified as a PPLO.